mlava/better-tasks/README.md

 # 🌀 Recurring Tasks for Roam Research

 Bring true recurring task automation to Roam Research!
-This extension automatically recognizes and manages TODO items that include `repeat::` and/or `due::` attributes, generating the next instance when a task is completed.
+This extension automatically recognizes and manages TODO items that match defined repeat pattern and due date attributes, generating the next instance when a task is completed.

 **Note**: this extension is in active development and should be considered an early beta release.
 Please let me know of any bugs or unexpected behaviours in Slack  - https://app.slack.com/client/TNEAEL9QW/

 **Note 2:** for now, I've switched off the Hidden Mode feature to stabilise core functions.
 Please ignore that section of the README below.

+**Note 3:** the settings pane for the extension allows you to use whatever name for the repeat and due date atttributes you choose.
+The extension defaults to using 'attrRepeat_RT' and 'attrDue_RT' for the recurrence pattern and due date respectively.
+If you happen to already use these attributes for other purposes, the extension will recognise and attempt to use them if you don't set alternatives in the settings.
+Using 'frequency' and 'when' for example, would prevent the extension from acting on anything for which you already use 'attrRepeat_RT' and 'attrDue_RT'.

 ---